Tanishqaaa/path-planning-spacecraft-rendezvous/README.md

-Here’s a GitHub README template to understand the project further:

----

 # **Path planning for spacecraft rendezvous and collision avoidance**

 > **A service or chaser spacecraft from 5 km away follows an optimized and constrained path to achieve docking with a client or target spacecraft for the use case of in-orbit servicing while avoiding collision from dynamic debris.**